Welcome to the Treehouse: writing…..travel……books…..photographs

 Other places you will find me: I’ve written a number of Guest Posts recently, and they are all on interesting web sites well worth a visit, so the links are listed below:

-GotSaga Travel On-line travel community – an article: 10 Wonderful Things to do and see in Bhutan http://ow.ly/at021
+GotSaga Travel, a fascinating on-line travel community hosted my article: 10 Wonderful Things to do and see in Bhutan http://ow.ly/at021